Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What happens if my card has already been fraudulently used?

-Fortunately, your card will be frozen or canceled the moment you report the theft.
+Fortunately, your card will be frozen or cancelled the moment you report the theft.
 Even better, most major credit cards have their own version of fraud protection, such as Visa’s and Mastercard’s Zero Liability protection.
 This means that you won’t be held liable for fraudulent transactions as long as certain eligibility criteria are met.

 • Mastercard’s Zero Liability Protection